 Beats does a great job of appealing to consumers with sleek, modern designs and a setup that shows off current pop, hip hop, and other bass-heavy music particularly well.
 Controversy arose based on the costs of the materials going into the headphones vs. the end price - but this isn’t a phenomenon limited to Beats.
 It’s not a crazy or unusual thing to identify with a brand--people choose the brand when presented with an alternative with similar specs all the time!
-We do lots of product reviews and comparisons; we should know.
+We do lots of product comparisons; we should know.
 And we’re okay with that.

 Plantronics started out in the business of headsets: established in 1961, their lightweight headset was the first of its kind in outer space, and even the headset that Neil Armstrong used for his famous moon walk.
 Though they initially focused on headsets and telecommunications products for businesses and busy executives, they’ve moved into the world of the everyday consumer with headsets for gaming and enjoying music.
 Because of their focus on business and office environments, they know how to make a comfortable and effective headset, for communicating as well as listening.
 In fact, they made the first headset designed for call centers in 1983 - now a staple of businesses ranging from customer service to fast food.

 Although they are most well-known for their Bluetooth headsets, Plantronics’ headphone offerings combine the call clarity technology of their headphones with great audio performance.
 Whether you want to yell at online team members in a game or talk to your mom while you’re at the gym, the Plantronics wireless workout earbuds we reviewed can take care of that while also playing your tunes in between.